anushreyjain/slangzee/README.md

 **Slangzee** is a platform for discovering and sharing creative slang words and their meanings.
 It’s designed to foster creativity while ensuring a respectful and engaging environment.

+### 🎉 Try It Out!
+I invite you to explore the live demo and share your creativity by submitting your own unique slangs.
+I would be thrilled to read and approve them!
+Start contributing your slang creations on Slangzee!

 [Live Demo](https://slangzee.vercel.app/) 🚀

 ---